WebToffee Logo

 Note: Once you select this checkbox, you can export only WooDiscuz Comments.
 To export WordPress comments, de-select the checkbox.

-5. Delimiter: With this field, you can change the comma separated file to ‘|’ or ‘.” separated file according to your requirement.
+5. Delimiter: This field allows you to change the comma-separated file to a ‘|’ or ‘.’ separated file according to your requirements.

 7. Click Export Comments, the CSV file gets auto-downloaded to your computer.
 The sample WordPress Comments CSV file is as shown below: